ponylang/pony-tutorial/content/expressions/partial-application.md

 Here, we bound the `mul` argument but left `add` unbound.

+## Partial application is just a lambda

+Under the hood, we're assembling an object literal for partial application, just as if you had written a lambda yourself.
+It captures aliases of some of the lexical scope as fields and has an `apply` function that takes some, possibly reduced, number of arguments.
+This is actually done as sugar, by rewriting the abstract syntax tree for partial application to be an object literal, before code generation.

+That means partial application results in an anonymous class and returns a `ref`.
+If you need another reference capability, you can wrap partial application in a `recover` expression.
+It also means that we can't consume unique fields for a lambda, as the apply method might be called many times.

 ## Partially applying a partial application

 Since partial application results in an object with an apply method, we can partially apply the result!